5 Easy Gambits That Win Fast: Rapid-Fire Weapons for the Ambitious Player

 Why It Wins Fast:

-Can lead to forced mates or massive material gain early on.
+[It may lead to forced mates or big material gain early in the game.]Typical Tactical Ideas:

 Pins on the b4-e1 diagonal.